🏥 Building a Modern, Interoperable Application for Hospitals

 Part 1: Building a relationship with the health provider and EHR

-For your app to be used, the first step is to develop a relationship with a healthcare provider and their electronic health record (EHR)2 so you can deliver your application physicians.
-This is both the least technical and most difficult part of going from zero-to-one with a hospital app because that you need to take a demo or idea to a healthcare provider and prove value.
-Once the provider is onboard they’ll require you to complete a security review3 and have a plan for testing and deploying application.
+For your app to be used, the first step is to develop a relationship with a healthcare provider and their electronic health record (EHR)2 so you can deliver your application to clinicians.
+Let’s assume you have an impactful idea that a health provider wants developed out.
+With the provider onboard you’ll be required you to complete a security review3 and have a plan for testing and deploying.
 In parallel to completing the healthcare provider’s requirements you can register your application with the EHR’s SMART platform and work through their security review.

 Part 1 covers developing the clinical relationship and planning the timeline.
 Note: Part 1 will be linked here when available.